lilgast8/Startiflette/README.md

 * `move`: Moves files depending to the executed task.
 * `new-view`: Creates all the necessary files (CSS, Twig, content, PHP controller & JS) for a new view template.
 The device folder by default is `desktop`.
 You can define a specific device by using the following flag `--device=DEVICE_NAME`.
 Even so you need to add by hand the route in `configs/routes/statics.json` & the JS view connection in the `PagesController.pages` object.
 * `prod`: Manage all the production tasks, then the project is ready for production.
-* `prod-htmlify`: Manage all the production tasks like `prod`, but the difference is that it will generate a HTML static version of your project.
+* `prod-htmlify`: Manage all the production tasks like `prod`, but the difference is that it will generate a HTML static version of your project, [more infos](#config-htmlify-gulp-task).
 * `rename-js-app`: Gives you the possibility to rename the JS app.
 Must be a sequence of simple letter (no special characters, numbers or spaces).
 * `robots`: Sets the `robots.txt` file in `www/`;
 * `sass`: Compiles SCSS files to CSS.
 If directly called, `delete` which deletes all CSS files & `set-uid` which generate a new unique CSS id are executed before then compiled files are renamed & moved to `www/css/`.